rackerlabs/technical-blog/content/blog/2021/2021-04-16-how-the-onica-elastic-engineering-team-automated-disaster-recovery-for-amazon-rds-instances-part-one/index.md

 after they’re copied and retains those in the DR region for only a set number of retention days.

-The solution makes use of the [AWS Boto3 SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to define an [AWS Lambda&reg;](https://aws.amazon.com/lambda/) function in the Python&reg; 3 programming language to automate these DR tasks.
+The solution uses the [AWS Boto3 SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to define an [AWS Lambda&reg;](https://aws.amazon.com/lambda/) function in the Python&reg; 3 programming language to automate these DR tasks.